Maxine Clark & the Young Inventor Challenge: Empowering My Daughter’s Innovation

 My daughter arrived at the interview with thoughtfully prepared questions and the biggest smile I’ve ever seen on her face.
 Maxine welcomed my daughter with a birthday gift and a warm hug, and that began one of the best interactions of my daughter’s nine years.
 Maxine answered my daughter’s many questions and told her relatable stories about being an entrepreneur even as a kid when she was a motivated Girl Scout.
 Maxine gave my daughter incredible advice for not only becoming an inventor and entrepreneur but also for life.
 My daughter took all of Maxine’s words to heart, especially the advice to look for a problem or challenge in the world and come up with a solution for it.

-Once home, my daughter went back to her invention notebook and started working diligently on one of her ideas to help kids like her with ADHD who often have big feelings.
-She also started looking for ways to meet more entrepreneurs and inventors and pitch her toy idea to them.
+Once home, my daughter went back to her invention notebook and started working diligently on one of her invention ideas to help kids like her with ADHD.
+She also started looking for ways to meet more entrepreneurs and inventors and pitch her toy invention idea to them.
 That’s how she came across the People of Play Young Inventor Challenge.
-She now comes home from school every day and works a bit more on preparing for the challenge: working on the prototype, creating the display board, writing her pitch for her invention, editing her entry video, taking photos of the invention.
+She now comes home from school every day and works a bit more on preparing for the challenge: crafting the prototype, creating the display board, writing her pitch for her invention, editing her entry video, taking photos of the invention.

 I have a happy little inventor in my home now.
 She’s proud of what she’s accomplished, excited about what’s to come and motivated by Maxine’s words.
 I can’t tell you how happy my husband and I are about this change in our daughter.
 We are so thankful to Maxine and all the people who make opportunities like this possible for kids like our daughter.
 We’re looking forward to seeing many of you in a couple of weeks and thanking you in person.
 Your words and actions make a tremendous impact on our world’s young minds.